Official-Codaisseur-Graduate/lisa-client/README.md

 # Introduction
 This is part of our week-long graduation project called LISA that we did for Vitalis (de Wilgenhof), a retirement home in Eindhoven.
 This project contains the Vitalis Menu Editor, the staff UI-part of the project.
 Project LISA also includes a Google Assistant app that reads the menu to residents.
 This UI was requested by the product owner to make it easier for the chef to make and edit his weekly menu, while at the same time adding to the database that our Google Assistant app reads from.

+You can find the repository for our server [here](https://github.com/Official-Codaisseur-Graduate/lisa-server).

 # Overview

 The main functionality is: